Blue yodeling: Yodeling in the United States

-„White Country Blues"
+White country blues

 At the same time, there was a growing tendency among white artists from the field of old-time music to take up African-American influences such as blues or jazz.
 The young Bob Wills developed western swing under these influences, while others concentrated more on the blues element and thus shaped a style that is now known as white country blues.
 In most cases, the influence of vaudeville was also clearly recognizable here.
 Outstanding representatives include the Allen Brothers, Frank Hutchison, Dock Boggs and Tom Darby.
 Their music can be seen as a link between blues and hillbilly or old-time music, but also shows how closely related the two styles were at the time.

 In this context, some authors have raised the fundamental question of the motives that prompted white musicians to take up elements of African-American music in the first place, especially in the racist climate that prevailed in the southern states at the beginning of the 20th century.
 The fact that it was something new initially played a role.
 More important, however, were the possibilities it opened up.
 On the one hand, stylistically it made it possible to break out of well-trodden paths, many of which were still in 19th century patterns, such as the narrative ballad.
 The incorporation of the blues into their music was also a "liberation" for many white musicians from the clichés and constraints of "country" music at the time, allowing them to move into areas of content that had previously been taboo, "away from whitewashed cottages and gray-haired mothers".
 It can also be assumed that they simply enjoyed this type of music and held its original performers in high esteem.

 Jimmie Rodgers: America's "Blue Yodeler"

-In the field of what was then known as hillbilly or old-time music, attention was first drawn to yodeling in 1924 when Riley Puckett, who later helped shape the young genre as a member of the Skillet Lickers, recorded the title Rock All Our Babies to Sleep with a yodel interlude.
-In September 1925, Puckett also recorded Sleep, Baby, Sleep, but subsequently moved away from yodeling again.
+In the field of what was then known as hillbilly or old-time music, attention was first drawn to yodeling in 1924 when Riley Puckett, who later helped shape the young genre as a member of the Skillet Lickers, recorded the title "Rock All Our Babies to Sleep" with a yodel interlude.
+In September 1925, Puckett also recorded "Sleep, Baby, Sleep", but subsequently moved away from yodeling again.